coolrunni/coolrunni/README.md

 Yooo, Hi there 👋
 I am Arijit Ghosh😊😊😉

-I like to do do many
+I like to do many

 - 🔭 I’m currently studying at SRM(Main Campus)
 - 🌱 I’m currently learning javascript